10 Reasons Why Carrots Make Great Dog Treats

 3. Carrots Are Low in Calories & Fat

-If you’re looking for a low calorie treat for your dog carrots are a great choice.
+Are you looking for a low calorie treat for your dog?
+Carrots are an excellent choice.
 They’re easy to chop into small bits, and they contain very little fat.

 A medium-size carrot has 25 calories, 6 grams of carbs, and 2 grams of fiber.
 The veggie is an excellent source of vitamin A, providing more than 200% of your daily requirement in just one carrot. – 5 Fun Facts About Carrots, WebMD